 You've seen it, we've all seen it...
 “Fixed or Mechanical?”
 It’s become a constant back and forth with pros and cons of each.
-When the mechanical broadheads came on the scene it really helped many with arrow flight and “tuning” issues.
-They became a bit of a shortcut to tuning mostly because mechanical heads lack surface area while in an un-deployed state.
+When the mechanical broadheads came on the scene, it really helped many with arrow flight and “tuning” issues.
+They became a bit of a shortcut to tuning, mostly because mechanical heads lack surface area while in an un-deployed state.
 The larger surface area of fixed blade heads coupled with today’s speed bows (300+ FPS) exaggerates flaws in our bow/arrow tuning.
-So in a way mechanical heads mask tuning issues as they cover up the flaws that can be seen with fixed heads.
+In a way mechanical heads mask tuning issues, as they cover up the flaws that can be seen with fixed heads.

-As a faithful mechanical broadhead user for many years I decided I would try and tackle tuning fixed blade heads with my current setup: Bowtech Reign 7, 70lbs, 400gr arrow at 298-300fps.
-A well tuned perfect flying arrow will not only find its mark but also penetrate further than one that isn’t properly tuned or has erratic flight.
-Arguably a fixed blade head gives you a higher probability of a pass through IF flight is as true as possible.
-A fixed head with no moving parts or expansion on impact has less energy expended and this equates to deeper penetration.
-What I found was the following to try and get the best tune and thus the best flight of my arrow.
+As a faithful mechanical broadhead user for many years, I decided I would try to tackle tuning fixed blade heads with my current setup: Bowtech Reign 7, 70lbs, 400gr arrow at 298-300fps.
+A well-tuned, perfect flying arrow will not only find its mark, but also penetrate deeper than one that isn’t properly tuned or has erratic flight.
+Arguably, a fixed blade head gives you a higher probability of a pass through IF flight is as true as possible.
+A fixed head with no moving parts or expansion on impact has less energy expended, and this equates to deeper penetration.
+What I found was the following to try and get the best tune, and thus, the best flight of my arrow.

-So first off after confirming the cam lean, cam timing, center shot, level nocking point, d-loop length and installation.
-I paper tune my bow to a "bullet hole”.
-Once I have confirmed the “bullet hole” on a fletched arrow at ~3-5 yards.
-I then use an arrow stripped of all vanes to perform a bareshaft tune at 10 yards.
-Most times, a bare shaft arrow will fly true to the same point of impact as a fletched arrow at if everything is setup perfect.
-The reason I do this is a bareshaft arrow will behave similarly to a fletched arrow with a fixed blade broadhead attached.
+Once I do this, I paper tune my bow to a "bullet Hole."
+Once I have confirmed the “bullet hole” on a fletched arrow at ~3-5 yards, I then use an arrow stripped of all vanes to perform a bare shaft tune at 10 yards.
+Most times, a bare shaft arrow will fly true to the same point of impact as a fletched arrow at, if everything is setup perfect.
+I do this because a bare shaft arrow will behave similarly to a fletched arrow with a fixed blade broadhead attached.

 20 yard bare shaft and fletched shaft